isaaclimdc/ScheduleCMU/src/DESIGN_PROCESS.md

 like the user experience that we came up with, since this was one of our initial goals for this project.
 We incorporated their feedback including things like using dialogs for the course browser and event adder on mobile, instead of having separate pages.
-On desktop,
+On desktop, we replaced many icons and UI elements that our testers complained about being unintuitive, among many other things.

 Also, CourseEvents was relatively well-received, with 60% of the responders giving the usefulness of this feature a 4, and the rest a 3.
 This is an